scott-fleischman/ucd/ReadMe.txt

 Some of the modifications made in updating the Unicode Character Database to Version 2.0.14 for the Unicode Standard, Version 2.0 are:

 * Fixed decompositions with TONOS to use correct NSM: 030D.
 * Removed old Hangul Syllables; mapping to new characters are in a separate table.
-* Marked compability decompositions with additional tags.
+* Marked compatibility decompositions with additional tags.
 * Changed old tag names for clarity.
 * Revision of decompositions to use first-level decomposition, instead of maximal decomposition.